brdeleon/twitter_sentiment_analysis_nlp/README.md

 4. Iteratively Perform and Evaluate Preprocessing and Feature Engineering Techniques Investigate different algorithms and techniques to determine whether they should be part the final model.

-5. Evaluate a Final Model on the Test Set
+5. Evaluate a Final Model on the Test Set.

 ## Results